lucasxsong/git-good/README.md

 finally, i am hoping to get more comfortable with git/vim and other tools, so i am trying to spend a little more time with them outside of class.

-this is an project to document my journey in getting better at doing work
+this is a project to document my journey in getting better at doing work